-I wrote just under 100 lines of HTML, 125 lines of Sass and 40 lines of JS in the allotted time, which seems like a miniscule effort in comparison to some of the take-home activities assigned to candidates these days.
+I wrote just under 100 lines of HTML, 125 lines of Sass and 40 lines of JS in the allotted time, which seems like a minuscule effort in comparison to some of the take-home activities assigned to candidates these days.
 However, the hiring committee wasn’t expecting any code at all, so presenting a wireframe that had animations and hover effects definitely made me stand out.

 More importantly, while some of the interview questions I was asked did touch on my opinions about tech topics, the vast majority of the questions were about how I approached problem solving overall and how I collaborated with others.
 The interview, as a result, felt more like a conversation than a quiz.

 After being hired, I participated in the hiring process for coworkers both on and off the dev team and gained new appreciation for how this thoughtful process came to be.
-As a member of hiring committees, I was asked to take implicit association tests to understand my unconcious biases and also given rubrics by which to grade candidates, helping us keep the important criteria for the role front of mind and providing some quantitative data to a process that can be ruled—disasterously so—by instinct.
+As a member of hiring committees, I was asked to take implicit association tests to understand my unconscious biases and also given rubrics by which to grade candidates, helping us keep the important criteria for the role front of mind and providing some quantitative data to a process that can be ruled—disasterously so—by instinct.

 Lessons learned #

 - Good hiring processes come out of very thoughtful consideration about the outcomes you want and the things that might get in the way of those outcomes.
 For example:

 - For many folks participating in the hiring process, it’s on top of their normal job, so providing guidance is necessary to steer things in the right direction.